utcompling/textgrounder/README.txt

 for x in none log logsquared; do tg-geolocate geotext --doc-thresh 5 --mts=300 --degrees-per-cell=1 --mode=generate-kml --kml-words='cool,coo' --kml-prefix=kml-dist.5.$x. --kml-transform=$x; done
 }}}

-=== Generating data ===
+=== Generating data by preprocessing Wikipedia dump files ===

-Scripts were written to extract data from the raw Wikipedia dump files and from the Twitter corpus and output in the format required above for `textgrounder geolocate`.
+Scripts were written to extract data from raw Wikipedia dump files and from Twitter, and output in the "TextGrounder corpus format" required above for `textgrounder geolocate`.

+*NOTE*: See `README.preprocess` for detailed instructions on how to preprocess a raw Wikipedia dump to generate the TextGrounder-format corpora.

 *NOTE*: Parsing raw Wikipedia dump files is not easy.
 Perhaps better would have been to download and run the MediaWiki software that generates